Sibling abuse: Identification

 Common parental reactions include minimization of the harmful impact of sibling aggression, expression of disbelief, or making of excuses for the behaviors.
 Many professionals, such as those in child protective services, law enforcement, school counselors, pediatricians, and nurses, may not know that sibling aggression and abuse happen, are not trained to ask about it, and do not have knowledge of how to respond.
 Screening questions about types of aggression, frequency, the intention of harm, the magnitude of the aggression, and unidirectional dominance help assess the existence of abuse.

-Weihe has four criteria that is used to determine if questionable behavior is rivalry or abusive.
-First, one must determine if the questionable behavior is age-appropriate, since children use different conflict-resolution tactics at various developmental stages.
+Family violence researcher Vernon Weihe developed four criteria that is used to determine if questionable behavior is rivalry or abusive.
+First, one must determine if the questionable behavior is age-appropriate, since children use different conflict resolution tactics at various developmental stages.
 Second, one must determine if the behavior is an isolated incident or part of an enduring pattern: abuse is, by definition, a long-term pattern rather than occasional disagreements.
 Third, one must determine if there is an "aspect of victimization" to the behavior: rivalry tends to be incident-specific, reciprocal, and obvious to others, while abuse is characterized by secrecy and an imbalance of power.
 Fourth, one must determine the goal of the questionable behavior: the goal of abuse tends to be embarrassment or domination of the victim.

-A challenge to identifying sibling sexual abuse is differentiating between sexual abuse and developmentally-appropriate sexual behavior.
-A victim may not be aware that he/she did not consent because of innocence or lack of understanding of what was happening.
+A challenge to identifying sibling sexual abuse is differentiating between sexual abuse and developmentally appropriate sexual behavior.
+A victim may not be aware that they did not consent because of innocence or lack of understanding of what was happening.
 The latter generally happens to children who are too young to understand sexual implications and boundaries.